aleksandar023/TR1Remastered-CavesLevel-QA-Checklist/README.md

 ---

-### Chechlist
+### ✅ Chechlist

 This checklist was created for the opening “Caves” level of the Tomb Raider 1 Remastered game, using the modernized graphics mode as the visual reference.
 The goal was to build a universal QA framework that can be reused and expanded to test other levels in the game.

-### ✅ Checklist Design Principles
+This checklist was created based on the following design principles:

 * 🎯 **One Item** = One Check – Each test case targets a single, isolated behaviour for easier tracking and debugging.